hairyf/overlastic/docs/en/react/in-jsx.md

 ### Step 1: Define Component

-To support use in JSX, props need to be passed into the configuration, and visible and `onConfirm`|`onCancel` need to be defined in props.
+To support use in JSX, props need to be passed into the configuration, and visible and `onResolve`|`onReject` need to be defined in props.

 ```tsx
 // If using Typescript, use PropsWithOverlays to define props type